All tours and trips

 We walk through quiet streets, hidden gardens and sacred spaces, where history is not just told – it is felt.

-Duration: approx. 3 hrs (can be adapted to your time and interest)
+Duration: approx. 3 hrs (can be tailored to your schedule and interests)

 Price: from 3.300 CZK (for 2 people) + admission to a selected cultural venue if this option is chosen.